 That’s quite unusual for a mobile game.

-Most of the time, if a game doesn’t make a splash and starts earning the big bucks in the first few years of release, it usually fails to do so later on.
+If a game doesn’t make a splash and starts earning big bucks in the first few years of release, it usually fails to do so later on.
 A sudden boost in revenue after four years of release is rare, as it’s the case with Clockmaker.

 In many ways, Clockmaker has been like a fine wine, getting better with age.

-It was in September 2019, and right after that, Clockmaker’s downloads and revenue started growing significantly and are still quite high.
+It was in September 2019 that Clockmaker’s downloads and revenue started growing significantly and are still quite high.

 That was also when Clockmaker managed to penetrate the US market in a significant way, as more and more downloads and revenue started coming from this major market.
 Clockmaker’s advertising strategy also played an important part in the game’s sudden popularity.